Shab-wa-way

 Shab-wa-way (c.
-1770 - 1872), also known by the names Chabowaywa, Shabwaway, Shab-we-we and Shabway among others, was an Odawa Chief who ruled over what is known today as the Les Cheneaux Islands.
+1770 - 1872), also known by the names Chabowaywa, Shabwaway, Shab-we-we and Shabway among others, was an Odawa Chief who ruled over what are known today as Les Cheneaux Islands.

 Life

-Tradition seems to indicate that Shab-wa-way became a chief by heredity, but at what date is uncertain, as is also the extent of his domains and the number of his people.
-He certainly was a chief in authority, not only of the Les Cheneaux Islands, but all the mainland lying between the Saint Mary's and Pine Rivers, and extending as far north as the Munuscong River.
+Tradition indicates that Shab-wa-way became a chief by heredity, but at what date is uncertain, as is also the extent of his domains and the population of his people.
+He certainly was a chief in authority, not only of Les Cheneaux Islands, but all the mainland lying between the Saint Marys and Pine Rivers, with territory extending as far north as the Munuscong River.
 His name was an Odawa phrase roughly translating to "voice that shakes the Earth" or "echo from a distance".

 Shab-wa-way extended marked hospitality to the early voyagers and white pioneers, who, it is said, were welcome to enter his log cabin on Marquette Island.
-He was noted for showing his most excellent skill as a storyteller, in which, it is said, upon good authority, he was in his day and generation, very proficient.
+He was noted for demonstrating his most excellent skill as a storyteller, with firsthand accounts proclaiming he was "very proficient" in his day and generation.

-He was a signatory of the Indian Treaties of March 28, 1836, and of July 31, 1855, in which most of the territory of Northern Michigan was ceded to the United States.
+He was a signatory of the Indian Treaties of March 28, 1836 (Treaty of Washington), and of July 31, 1855 (Treaty of Detroit), in which most of Northern Michigan and the Upper Peninsula was ceded to the United States, thus making Shab-wa-way the last native ruler of his territory.

-Shab-wa-way died of an unknown illness in his log cabin.
+Shab-wa-way died of an unknown illness in his log cabin in 1872.
 It's uncertain how old he was, but his family and most scholars are in agreement that he was over 100 years old at the time of death.
 The cabin was later burned down by hunters in the late 19th century.